February 23, 2012

 This includes cultural or educational engagements for non-commercial purposes.
 Sponsorship by a person or organization in Australia maybe required unless you are entering under a country-to-country agreement.

-This visa is for media and television or film staff, including actors, production and support staff and still-photographers who are involved in the production of documentary programs or commercials in Australia, exclusively for use outside Australia.
-This visa provides for the temporary stay of:
+This category is for television or film crew (including actors, presenters, production and support staff and still photographers) who are involved in the production of a documentary program or commercial that is for an overseas market and is not intended to be shown in Australia.